 If we long to know Him, how can we not talk to Him?

-Talking – communicating is the way in which we connect with others.
-And it is no different with our Savior.
-If we long to know Him, we must communicate with Him.
-And prayer is just that.
+Talking.
+It’s important because communicating is the way in which we connect with others.
+That includes our Savior.
+If we long to know Jesus, we must communicate with Him.
+We can do that through prayer.

 Prayer is talking with God.

-It’s authentically revealing our thoughts and feelings even when they aren’t pretty and wrapped up neatly with a bow.
+Prayer is getting to know God.
+It’s authentically revealing our thoughts and feelings even when they aren’t pretty or wrapped up neatly with a bow.

 Sometimes we question the why of prayer because we believe God already knows all that will come to pass.
-He does.
-He is all-knowing – omniscient.
+And this is true.
+He is all-knowing … omniscient.
 Yet our omniscient Father longs for us to connect with Him in prayer.
-And friends, it’s a controversial and tougher topic to address that I have the time for here in this post, but our prayers do matter and they do change things.
+And friends, our prayers do matter and they do change things.
 They change us.
 They change the world.

 I love this quote about prayer by Watchman Nee.